 Shed start: Tips for creating your own garden office

-Free to use - please credit Cuprinol as the official sponsor of Shed of the Year
+- Credit: please credit Cuprinol as the of

 The coronavirus means working from home is the new norm for many of us – but lack of space can be an issue.
 St Albans-based shed specialist Alex Johnson has a solution, however – the garden office...